 The issuing bank adds a call feature to the time deposit so that it does not need to continue paying higher interest rates to its holders even after a fall in interest rates.
 But for the issuers to redeem the CDs, they must offer a premium price to the holder as an incentive for taking the risk.
-When the CD is called, the holder gets the principal amount back plus an accrued interest on their investment.
-CDs do not come with an initial non-callable period when they cannot be redeemed, and the bank can redeem it as early as six months after you purchase it and every six months thereafter.
+When the CD is called, the holder gets the principal amount back plus accrued interest on their investment.
+CDs do not come with an initial non-callable period when they cannot be redeemed.
+The bank can redeem it as early as six months after you purchase it and every six months thereafter.

 Important Terms Related to Callable CDs

-Here are some of the terms that commonly used in the definition of callable certificate of deposit:
+Here are some of the terms that are commonly used in the definition of callable certificate of deposit:

 The callable date is the date on which the issuer can call your certificate of deposit.
 The callable date may be as early as six months and can sometimes go up to two years.
 For example, if the callable date is six months, it means that the issuing bank may decide whether to call back the CD in six months and return the amount invested plus interest.
-Then, every six months after the callable date, the bank will have the same option again.
+Then, every six months after the callable date, the bank has the same option again.

 The term “maturity date” varies from the term “callable date.”
 The maturity date refers to the duration of time that the issuing bank can keep your money.
 In essence, the longer the maturity date is in the future, the higher the interest rate that its holders will earn.
 For example, an investor may buy a two-year callable certificate of deposit that has a maturity of 10 years.
 It means that an investor has two years before the issuer redeems the CD.
 However, the actual amount of time that you must commit your money in the investment is 10 years.
-The maturity date can go even higher to 15 years and 20 years depending on the issuer.
+The maturity date can go even higher, to 15 years and 20 years, depending on the issuer.

 How Callable Certificates of Deposit Work